ovh/venom/executors/exec/README.md

 timeseconds
 ```

-- result.timeseconds: time of execution
+- result.timeseconds: duration of execution
-- result.err: if exists, this field contains error
+- result.err: if exists, this field contains error details
-- result.systemout: Standard Output of executed script
+- result.systemout: Standard Output of the executed script
-- result.systemoutjson: Standard Output of executed script parsed as a JSON object
+- result.systemoutjson: Standard Output of the executed script parsed as a JSON object
-- result.systemerr: Error output of executed script
+- result.systemerr: Error output of the executed script
-- result.systemerrjson: Error output of executed script parsed as a JSON object
+- result.systemerrjson: Error output of the executed script parsed as a JSON object
 - result.code: Exit code

 ## Default assertion